Madeline8/geomaniac-memory-game/README.md

 **SKELETON**

 Once the scope and structure have been defined, the next step is to define and explain how the information has ben implemented.
 This section includes the interface design and navigation design.
-This is best explained by providing wireframes that show the page has been constructed and the features arranged.
+This is best explained by providing wireframes that show how the page has been constructed and the features arranged.

 [Balsamiq](https://balsamiq.com/) was the tool used in this project to finalise previously sketched wireframes.
 Below are low fidelity mock-ups.